 How much is CodeSandbox?

 CodeSandbox has a free tier called Community that includes a single sandbox with all the tools.
-Pro membership costs $9 per month paid annually and offers unlimited sandboxes and private GitHub repos.
+Team Pro membership costs $15 per month paid annually and offers unlimited sandboxes and private GitHub repos.

-Offline Integrated Development Environments are ideal for larger projects, more resource intensive projects or those where clients are uncomfortable with their assets being stored in the cloud.
+Offline Integrated Development Environments are ideal for larger projects, more resource-intensive projects or those where clients are uncomfortable with their assets being stored in the cloud.
 They can be installed on local machines or local servers giving you complete control over their deployment.
+These are the next items featured on our web design tools list.

 Eclipse is mainly a Java IDE but also has support for C++, PHP and other languages.
 The application works across platforms and provides the basis for expanding through plugins and even provides the tools to write your own.
 It can be used locally or within the cloud too.